LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/Excel_Option/README.md

 <img src="Profit_Payoff.png">

 ## Description:
-Learning about options trading in Excel
+Learn about options trading in Excel.
+Learn how to input options in Excel.
+Learn to create option strategies.

 ## What is options?
 Options is a contract that gives the buyer the right, but not the oblication, to buy or sell an underlying asset at a specified strike price to a specified date.